t0mer/Find-my-kids/README.md

-# Find-my-kida
+# Find-my-kids
-Pyrhon based whatsapp bot to identify faces in whatsapp groups and save the photos
+Python based whatsapp bot to identify faces in whatsapp groups and save the photos